 What You Can Expect at the Amazing White Pocket Arizona

-You will need a high clearance vehicle and 4 wheel drive because of the deep sand (which is worse than mud).
-Since neither of us have experience driving in sand and we didn’t want to worry about getting stuck, we decided to go with a tour also recommended to us by our friends. :)
+First of all, you will need a high clearance vehicle and 4 wheel drive because of the deep sand (which is worse than mud).
+Since neither of us have experience driving in sand and we didn’t want to worry about getting stuck, we decided to go with a tour also recommended to us by our friends.

 You’ll find a mix of white and reddish-orange sandstone.
 Because of the recent rainy weather, we were even lucky enough to find pools where we could shoot reflections (some photographers wait years to get perfect conditions to shoot these reflections).

 We spent a few hours taking photos and exploring, then headed back to the car to get lunch.
 They provide lunch with the tour, so we all constructed sandwiches and salads and rehydrated before heading back out for another hour or so.

 We’ve heard from both sides, and we can see why people say White Pocket is better.
 Ultimately, it’s a tough comparison.